SU Walk Help and Support

 Artificial lights are omni directional point lights.
 SU Walk supports it's own sunlight and skylight but also supports SU Podium V2 point lights.
 It does NOT support SU Podium LEM lights as this would be very time consuming to your computer's GPU when rendering in real time in SU Walk.
 However, Podium point lights are supported and can be added to interiors or exteriors of your SketchUp model easily.

-Currently, the only way to get point lights into our SketchUp model is to use SU Podium.
+Currently, the only way to get point lights into our SketchUp model is to use SU Podium or to use Podium Browser light fixtures.
 This does not mean that you must own a copy of SU Podium V2.
 You can currently use two free, plugins to insert point lights.

-One is by using the free Podium Browser available from the Registered User area of www.suplugins.com (this web site).
-Download and install Podium Browser and freely drag and drop any number of light fixtures into SketchUp.
+One is by using the free Podium Browser available from the Registered User area of www.suplugins.com.
+Download and install Podium Browser and freely drag and drop any number of of the free light fixtures into SketchUp.
 Each light fixture contains one or more point lights (some contain LEM lights) that will render in SU Walk.

 Another free tool is the OmniGridV2 also available from the Registered User area of www.suplugins.com.
 Download and install this SketchUp plugin.
 You can insert a grid of point lights offset from your ceiling or wall using OmniGrid V2.
 Please read about OmniGrid here.